 Enter a hashtag in the TikTok search to evaluate its frequency.
 More than 500 thousand search results means high frequency and less means low frequency.

 The competition in high-frequency hashtags is high, meaning low chances for your video to be discovered when whatching videos by the hashtag.
 But you can also add them to the video description.
 You can find such hashtags on the Discover tab where TikTok shows all the trends, including the currently trending hashtags.

 Low-frequency hashtags are used less, so they increase the chances to receive organic views.
-You need to pick such hashtags manually or using specialized tools.
+You need to pick such hashtags manually or using specialized TikTok analytics tool (or which have support for this Social network).
 For example, analyze similar accounts in Popsters as described above.
 Thus you will get a list of hashtags used by them.

 How to Use Statistics for TikTok

-Having gathered the figures, you can conduct competitor analysis or develop a strategy for your account.
+Having gathered the TikTok analytics figures, you can conduct competitor analysis or develop a strategy for your account.